Traveling with Kids Requires These 10 Things, Says Marissa Hermer

 Making travel plans is exciting, especially if you’re headed to a far-away destination you’ve never been!
-You’ve checked out blogs such as ActiveProd for tips, you’ve made sure you pack exactly what you need, you’ve made your list (checked it twice).
+You’ve made sure you pack exactly what you need, you’ve made your list (checked it twice).
 However, when you’re planning on traveling with kids, your trip will require a little more preparation, a few must-haves, and a whole lot of patience.
 We tapped mom of three and London-turned-LA restauranteur Marissa Hermer (who has traveled the world over with her Mini brood) for her advice on the essentials to keep your littles happy while on the go and parents as relaxed as possible.

 “Traveling with tots requires both Navy Seal training and a doctorate in patience,” Hermer told Mini.
 “Neither of which I have, but I’ve made enough mistakes along the way and enough practice that I do have a few tips!”

 You need a stroller that you can fold up easily and tuck in the overhead compartment, so you won’t have to wait for your stroller on the runway or at baggage claim.
 There is nothing worse than being the first one off the plane- and then having to wait (while your children have a tantrum on the floor of the airport) for your stroller.
 I’ve tried several travel strollers over the years and the BABYZEN YOYO is the sturdiest, chicest, and easiest to fold up.
 I also love the clip-on umbrella, perfect for sunny strolls, and the zip-on footmuff, for chilly mornings.